-- Carer's Allowance is for people looking after someone who needs a lot of help.
+- Carer's Allowance is for people looking after someone with a lot of care needs.
 You must be aged 16 or over.
 You must be caring for the person for at least 35 hours a week.
 You do not need to be related to them or living together.
 You can get this benefit even if you do some paid work. - Carer's Credit does not give you any money.
-But if you have to stop working, or work less, it helps protect your right to a State Pension later in life.
-You must look after at least one person for 20 hours or more a week to get Carer's Credit.
+But it helps protect your right to a State Pension later in life.
+You must look after at least one person for 20 hours or more a week to get it.